nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --storage.redis.address string                  Redis database server address.
       --storage.redis.database string                 Redis database name, which is used as prefix every key.
 Can be used to have multiple instances use the same Redis instance.
       --storage.redis.password string                 Redis database password.
+      --storage.redis.tls                             Enables TLS for Redis connections (server certificate only).
+It uses the host's CA certificate bundle for verification.
       --storage.redis.username string                 Redis database username.
       --strictmode                                    When set, insecure settings are forbidden.
       --tls.certheader string                         Name of the HTTP header that will contain the client certificate when TLS is offloaded.